SpenceKonde/DxCore/README.md

 * analogRead(), analogReadResolution(), analogPowerOptions(), analogReadEnh(), and analogReadDiff()
 * The new clock system screws us in three ways - We have the 5-bit tuning register that has all the granularity of a boulder pit (seriously, they have that autotune feature, and then squander it with the poor granularity of the tuning!
 Whyyyyyyy!?), we have our clock speeds fixed to 16 or 20 base speed like tinyAVRs.
 This suggests that the chips will also cap out at around 32 MHz, and even if they don't, there's this timebase register that needs to be set such that TIMEBASE+1 clock cycles = 1 us.
 And it's got 5 bits, so beyond 32 MHz anything that relies on timebase would start to malfunction anyway.
 * Flash.h is not supposed to work on it - it needs a different library, and to write when optiboot is not in use will require a novel implementation, while writing via optiboot will require optiboot to work, which will not be easy - that the first EA's are impacted by excruciatingly severe silicon bugs that make writing to nvm more complicated makes this significantly more challenging

+## WE HAVE A PROBLEM: WE HAVE NO PINMAP IMAGES
+I thought I had a tool contributed, but I don't think I ever got the final version, nor do I have any of the images.

+We are now TWO GENERATIONS OF CHIPS behind the eight ball on pinout diagrams.
+I have not the talent for making them.

 ### Optiboot for EA does not look encouraging